saurabh111121/dsa/scripts/README.md

 - Solutions are saved directly to the `src/com/leetcode` directory

 ### Solution Enhancement
-- After fetching solutions, a Python script enhances each solution with additional metadata:
+- After fetching solutions, a Python script enhances each solution with comprehensive metadata:
   - Full problem description from LeetCode
-  - Difficulty level (Easy, Medium, Hard)
+  - Difficulty level (Easy, Medium, Hard) and problem category
   - Topic tags related to the problem
+  - Problem statistics (acceptance rate, submission counts)
+  - Hints provided by LeetCode (when available)
+  - Code templates for starting your solution
+  - Example test cases for validation
   - Official solution from LeetCode (for non-premium problems)
   - Links to similar problems with their difficulty levels
 - This information is stored in a README.md file in each problem's directory